 How many times have you seen a new initiative come around in education during your career?
 5?
 10?
 More?
 We seem to have a tendency to try to change many things in a short period time and yet never get much accomplished.
-What we end up with are a lot of teachers who get burned out, cynical and wait for this latest change series to pass.
-Ironically, businesses and politicians perceive education as a slow-moving giant where change is looked at with disdain and trepidation.
+What we end up with-a lot of burned out, cynical and wait for this latest change series to pass teachers.
+Ironically, businesses and politicians perceive education as a slow-moving giant where we look at change with disdain and trepidation.
 So how can we repair this dichotomy to best meet the needs of each and every child in our classrooms?
 By remembering that while the tortoise always wins, the race itself has a lot to do with that victory.

 The next section in any administrator’s professional development toolkit should be about change management.
 Change happens whether we’re ready for it or not and how we manage that change – for ourselves and for our staff – is critical to the effects of that change long-term.
 Sometimes, rapid change is unavoidable.
 However, maybe we should embrace it, that is depending on the situation.

 In this case, it’s imperative that the supports put into place for that change provide everyone with a framework in which to move through the shifting sands.
 At other times, we know change is coming (think, Common Core).
 There’s no surprise to when, where, or how this change will occur.
 In this situation, our charge as leaders is to critically think and plan for how to roll out that change systematically and with sequenced purpose.

 This sounds easier than it is often accomplished.

 Many times, we’re so caught up in the changes from yesterday that we put off developing a plan for the changes of tomorrow.
 This is such a mistake!
 We can’t get so mired down in the day-to-day details that we do not prepare our staff for the larger shifts that are occurring.
 Instead, we need to slowly and intentionally provide the change through our current frameworks so as to not overwhelm our teachers and which honors the work they are already doing.